Gov't says it will tackle sexual harassment at work, but women's groups call for dedicated laws - The Scoop

 “Workplaces need to promote a culture where employees feel safe and their boundaries are respected.
 More often than not, employees behaving inappropriately at work are protected rather than reported by colleagues.
 This has to change.”

-She added that victims of sexual harassment at work must be able to bring up their concerns knowing that they will be heard and taken seriously.
+She added that victims of sexual harassment must be able to bring up their concerns knowing that they will be heard and taken seriously.

 “A clear reporting mechanism or grievance procedure must be in place in all workplaces so that matters on sexual harassment and discrimination can be addressed promptly and efficiently.”